trezor/trezor-suite/docs/packages/connect/methods/firmwareUpdate.md

 ### Notable firmware ranges

-It is not possible to install whatever version of a new firmware in all cases.
+It is not possible to install directly whatever version of a new firmware in all cases.
 Some specific firmware versions might be installed only on device which already run a version which is not lower then x.y.z.
-These rules are generally expressed by `bootloader_version` and `min_bootloader_version` in [releases.json document](https://data.trezor.io/firmware/1/releases.json)
+These rules are generally expressed by `bootloader_version` and `min_bootloader_version` in [releases.json document](https://data.trezor.io/firmware/t1b1/releases.json)

 Here is a list of notable firmware ranges. `1.11.1` was the latest firmware at the time of writing this docs.